jsamr/serrurier/README.md

 const myCustomCadenas = new DefaultCadenas({
     name: 'myCustomCadenas',
-    // What is at stake?
-    reason: 'Something to describe the error.',
     // [optional] The exception that will be thrown.
 Only reporters listening for this exception will be
     // called upon assertion failures.
     // Default to SecurityException for 'DefaultCadenas' and ValidationException for 'MethodParamsCadenas'